Woodside has a long and rich history.

 our "flag of humanity"

-As you enter the sanctuary, you can see the Flag of Humanity, a home-grown Woodside symbol of what we believe – that we are in the world to make it a better place.
-The flag has been our calling card at any number of protests, from Selma to Washington DC, to Vassar right here in Michigan.
-We’ve rallied for immigrant children, for marriage equality, for an end to race-based injustice, for fair housing, for civil rights issues wherever they are.
+As you enter the worship space, you can see the Flag of Humanity, a home-grown Woodside symbol of what we believe – that we are in the world to make it a better place.
+The flag has been our calling card at any number of protests, from Selma to Standing Rock, from Washington DC to Vassar, Michigan.
+We’ve rallied for immigrant children, for marriage equality, for an end to race-based injustice, for fair housing, for healthcare, safe and affordable water, income equality, for civil rights issues wherever they are.
 And they never seem to end.

 We do all this because we believe the church is supposed to be about something bigger than itself.
-We have events like our book groups and the fall community festival to spark conversation, but we also gather for worship every week, learning to connect the dots of faith and citizenship, of personal and public belief, of reign of God on earth and in heaven.
+We have events like our book groups, the "Let Those With Ears" preaching series, featuring preachers of color, and our not-really-annual fall community festival to spark conversation, but we also gather for worship every week, learning to connect the dots of faith and citizenship, of personal and public belief, of the reign of God on earth and in heaven.
 We invite people to consider questions of faith: who is God, what does Jesus have to do with us, what does it mean to believe in something – in anything?

 Besides all that, we like each other for the most part.
-We don’t just carry the Flag of Humanity around; we also try to show up when a fellow worshipper is in need of care.
-And we do what we can to help with more tangible needs in the greater community.
+We don’t just carry the Flag of Humanity around; we also try to show up when a fellow worshipper is in need of care, and we do what we can to help with more tangible needs in the greater community.
+As part of our worship each week, the Flag of Humanity is one more reminder of the cause of God: tikkun olam, world repair.